-FutureQuals works together with employers and industry experts to develop End-Point Assessments, materials and tools.
-We provide a first class service for your End-Point Assessment needs and we ensure that we support your employees in every step towards their End-Point Assessment.
+FutureAssess works together with employers and Industry experts to develop End-point Assessments, materials and tools.
+We provide a first-class service for your End-point Assessment needs and we ensure that we support your employees in every step towards their end-point assessment.

-Our processes ensure that the apprentice has sufficient knowledge, skills and behaviours in their area of work, as determined by the Level 3 Business Administrator Apprenticeship Standard and Assessment Plans..
+Our processes ensure that the apprentice has sufficient knowledge, skills and behaviours as is required in their area of work, as determined by the Level 3 Business Administrator Apprenticeship Standard and Assessment Plans.

-FutureQuals is a recognised and approved End-Point Assessment Organisation and appears on the Register of End-Point Assessment Organisations (RoEPAO).
-FutureQuals are the EPAO within Future(Awards & Qualifications) Ltd.
+FutureAssess is a recognised and approved End-point Assessment Organisation and appears on the Register of End-point Assessment Organisations (RoEPAO).

-More information on our processes and End-point Assessment can be found on our website or by contacting us at EPAO@futurequals.com.
+More information on our processes and End-point Assessment processes can be found on our website or by contacting us.